alwaysblank/brief/README.md

     - Expected arguments--again necessary for `pass`, but likely useful in other contexts too.
 - Allow for "fallback" keys when using `find` method.
 - System for modifying Brief behavior through a `settings` array passed at instantiation.
 - Allow for key aliases via `settings`.
+Aliases support both getting and setting.